When Medical Treatment Becomes Traumatic

 When you experience a severe medical issue, it can leave you feeling lost, helpless, frustrated, and even traumatized.
 Most people don’t realize it, but they may have developed symptoms of Post Traumatic Stress Disorder, or PTSD, as a result of their difficult journey with medical treatment.

 Some people develop a body stress response that has been called “White Coat Syndrome”.
 White Coat Syndrome occurs when your blood pressure raises to very high levels anytime that you go to a doctor’s office, or are in a medical setting, both being places where doctors or staff typically wear the color white.
-This is an anxiety response which may be a precursor to more serious issues.
+This is an anxiety response that may be a precursor to more serious issues.

 Some other signs of Medical PTS or PTSD may include: